-The infamous Western outlaw known as "Billy the Kid" is born in a poor Irish neighborhood on New York City's East Side.
-Before he was shot dead at age 21, Billy reputedly killed 27 people in the American West.
+The infamous Western outlaw known as “Billy the Kid” is mostly likely born in a poor Irish neighborhood on New York City’s East Side on November 23, 1859.
+(Much about his early life is unknown or unverified.)
+Before he was shot dead at age 21, Billy reputedly killed at least nine people in the American West.

 Enraged at Tunstall’s murder, Billy became a leader of a vigilante posse of “regulators” sent to arrest the killers.
 No arrests were made, however.
 Two of the murderers were shot dead by Billy’s posse, and a worsening blood feud soon escalated into all-out warfare.
 After Billy’s gang shot dead Lincoln Sheriff Bill Brady, who had sanctioned Tunstall’s murder, Billy’s enemies conspired with the territorial authorities to do away with the regulators.